-The M&B method with unknown growth produces estimates that fit the length data very closely for all seasons (Figure 4), with the exception of the 2010/11 season (see below).
-In comparison, the M&B method with known growth does not fit the length data nearly so well (Figure 5).
-This is to be expected since the unknown growth method estimates the mean (Table 6) and SD (Table 7) in length at age based on the data, and these estimates can be quite different than those derived from the growth model (Table 1).
+The M&B method with unknown growth produces estimates that fit the length data very closely for all seasons (Fig. 3), with the exception of the 2010/11 season (as discussed in Farley et al. 2012).
+In comparison, the M&B method with known growth does not fit the length data nearly so well (Fig. 4).
+This is to be expected since the unknown growth method estimates the mean and SD in length at age based on the data (Tables A4 and A5 in Appendix A), and these estimates can be quite different than those derived from the growth model (Table 1).
+In particular, the mean length estimates from the M&B method for age 2 are larger in all seasons than the estimate from the growth model, and the age 3 and 4 estimates smaller (with one exception for age 3 in 2013/14) (Fig. 5).

 The growth model was estimated based on age-length data and tag-recapture data for fish born in the 2000s.
-It does not include the length-frequency data due to concerns about size-selective fishing (Polacheck et al. 2002, Appendix 3), and is not specific to fish in the GAB nor to seasons.
-Provided that the lengthfrequency data are representative of fish caught in the surface fishery, and given our goal of estimating proportions at age in the catches (not in the population), the M&B estimator with unknown growth should be more accurate.
+It does not include the length-frequency data due to concerns about size-selective fishing (Polacheck et al. 2002, Appendix 3), and is not specific to fish in the Great Australian Bight (GAB) nor to seasons.
+Provided that the length-frequency data are representative of fish caught in the surface fishery, and given our goal of estimating proportions at age in the catches (not in the population), the M&B estimator with unknown growth should be more accurate.
+For the 2013/14 season, estimates from this method suggest there was a larger proportion of age 2 fish (72%) and smaller proportion of age 3 fish (22%) in the catches than in any previous season.
+Furthermore, the mean length-at-age estimates are higher than in past seasons, most notably for age 3 (Fig. 5).